T-Fermat integers: Auxiliary results

 \subsection{Proof of Theorem 1.5}

-\begin{proof} Let $p$ be a prime divisor of the composite almost prime number $n$.
-Observe that for a divisor $d$ of $n$ the condition $d\equiv n(\text{mod}\ p-1)$ is equivalent to the condition $\frac{n}{d}\equiv 1(\text{mod}\ p-1)$ since $\gcd(d,p-1)=1$ due to \ref{CoprimeWithGcd}.
-It follows that the number of divisors of $n$ congruent to $n$ modulo $p-1$ is equal to the number of divisors congruent to 1 modulo $p-1.$ Since the latter is not divisible by $p$ according to \ref{KeyLemma}, we obtain that $n\equiv 1(\text{mod}\ p-1)$ is the only possibility.
-Therefore, $n$ is a Carmichael number in light of Korselt's criterion. \end{proof}
+\begin{proof} Let $p$ be a prime divisor of the composite T-Fermat integer $n$.
+By Lemma \ref{KeyLemma}, for every residue class modulo $p-1$ other than the class of 1, the number of positive divisors of $n$ contained in that class is divisible by $p$.
+Since $d(n)=2^{\omega(n)}$ is coprime to $p$, the number of divisors of $n$ congruent to $1(\text{mod}\ p-1)$ is not divisible by $p$.
+By Corollary \ref{CoprimeWithGcd}, $\gcd(d,p-1)=1$ for every divisor $d$ of $n$, so the condition $d\equiv n(\text{mod}\ p-1)$ is equivalent to the condition $\frac{n}{d}\equiv 1(\text{mod}\ p-1)$.
+It follows that the number of divisors of $n$ congruent to $n$ modulo $p-1$ is equal to the number of divisors congruent to 1 modulo $p-1.$ Since the latter is not divisible by $p$, we infer that $n\equiv 1(\text{mod}\ p-1)$ is the only possibility.
+Consequently, $n$ is a composite square-free number such that $p-1|n-1$ for every prime $p|n$.
+Applying Korselt's criterion, we deduce that $n$ is a Carmichael number. \end{proof}